oguimbal/jcool-docs/demander/push.md

 ==> wrapper Typescript
 await api.createDispute({
-      // tells justice.cool which options to use
+      // which options to use
       features: [JCoolFeature.LetMeCheckBeforeSending]
       // how claims will be created/deleted
       updateMode: UpdateMode.Auto